avila/avila/README.md

 ### Hi there 👋

-My name is Marcelo, I was born in Brazil and live in Berlin.
-I believe that my educational background as an economist with focus on causal inference, coupled with my interests in programming as well as being a long time Linux user and tinkerer put me in the right track to learn and grow in the data science field.

-If you got here from my job application, please have a look around the pinned and following repositories.

 ### R

 - [logitModel](https://github.com/avila/logitModel): Final project of "Statistical Programming with R" course, where I wrote a package to run a logit estimation from scratch, including an inplementation of the [Newton–Raphson](https://en.wikipedia.org/wiki/Newton%27s_method) optimization algorithm.